 As well as Travel Insurance, Tokio Marine & Nichido also work with the general insurance market through insurance brokers and provide insurance for commercial and corporate businesses in Australia.
 Tokio Marine & Nichido was founded in 1879 in Japan, operates in multiple countries and employees thousands of people worldwide.

-Cover is available to Australian Residents over the age of 18, provided:
+Travel insurance cover is available to Australian Residents over the age of 18, provided:

 For International cover your trip begins and ends in Australia; or